junkshon/junkshon_linux_scan/README.md

 - example file name : systeminfo_server1234_200601_132247.csv

+# Ready made compiled distribution:

+A complied version can also be downloaded from the ./dist folder.
+The binary has been tested to run on the following O/S

+AWS Linx AMI
+Ubuntu
+Redhat
+SuSE

 # Output

 Once the script has been run and produed the .csv files these can be uploaded your appropriate portal.